ReactiveDrop/developer.reactivedrop.com/packaging.md

 }
 ```

-If your addon intentionally overrides files from another addon (for example, a minimap replacement), you can add an `overrideaddon` key with the workshop ID of the other addon.
-If you override files from multiple other addons, you can add multiple `overrideaddon` keys.
+If your add-on intentionally overrides files from another add-on (for example, a minimap replacement), you can add an `overrideaddon` key with the workshop ID of the other add-on.
+If you override files from multiple other add-ons, you can add multiple `overrideaddon` keys.

 There are other fields in `addoninfo.txt`, but they are optional or not read by the game.

-`addonimage.jpg` is a small (256x256 pixels or smaller - it will be in memory at all times when the addon is installed) preview image for the addon.
-The preview image is optional, and the Steam Workshop preview image will be used by the game instead if your addon is on the workshop.
-AddonInfo is required for the game to load your addon.
+`addonimage.jpg` is a small (256x256 pixels or smaller - it will be in memory at all times when the add-on is installed) preview image for the add-on.
+The preview image is optional, and the Steam Workshop preview image will be used by the game instead if your add-on is on the workshop.
+AddonInfo is required for the game to load your add-on.

-**Keep in mind that unless otherwise stated, the game will only load a file with a given name from the first installed addon that provides it.** Make sure your filenames are unique - for example, include your name or your addon's name in the filename.
+**Keep in mind that unless otherwise stated, the game will only load a file with a given name from the first installed add-on that provides it.** Make sure your filenames are unique - for example, include your name or your add-on's name in the filename.

 ## Augmented Files

-In a few rare cases, the game loads a file from *all* addons that provide it and merges them.
+In a few rare cases, the game loads a file from *all* add-ons that provide it and merges them.

 These files are: